idesis-gmbh/BareBrowser/app/_root/README.md

   value is missing or an empty string (`""`), the default `navigator.userAgent` from the builtin Chromium engine will be used.
 You can set this value to any string you like.
 If you want to prevent a user agent to be sent then set this value to a single space (`" "`).

+- `Permissions` is an array of strings which controls the behaviour when a web page asks for a specific permission.
+The default is to allow fullscreen requests.
+If you also want to allow notifications from web pages the value would be `["fullscreen", "notifications"]`.

 - If `ClearTraces` is set to `true` then any temporary data like caches, local storage, cookies etc. will be deleted when SingleInstanceBrowser is closed.
 Deleting means